appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 -   **Step 3:** Build and run docker containers

-    We highly recommend using Arc with [SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) so that we can easily bind this with the Arc Dashboard.
+    We highly recommend using Appbase.io with [SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) so that we can easily bind this with the Appbase.io Dashboard.
 To simplify the process of docker build, test and deployment, we have created 2 versions:

-    1 - **Install Arc + Nginx with SSL setup _(Recommended for production)_**
+    1 - **Install Appbase.io + Nginx with SSL setup _(Recommended for production)_**

     -   Change [SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate and keys with production files.
 Please obtain [SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate and key for your domain using [Let's Encrypt](https://letsencrypt.org/) or any other provider.
 Update the files in [nginx/certs](https://github.com/appbaseio/arc-dockerized/tree/master/nginx/certs).
     -   In case you are using different name than mentioned in [nginx/certs](https://github.com/appbaseio/arc-dockerized/tree/master/nginx/certs) folder, please update them in the `docker-compose.yaml` file as well.